Who sits on the Expert Committees, as part of the Global Cancer Update Programme, and what do they do?

 We want to focus on the impact of diet, nutrition and physical activity on long-term health after a cancer diagnosis.

-Professor Andrew Renahan, University of Manchester, UK
+Prof Andrew Renahan, University of Manchester, UK

 Andrew Renehan is Professor of Cancer Studies and Surgery at the University of Manchester, and researcher at the Manchester Cancer Research Centre and the NIHR Manchester Biomedical Research Centre, UK.